-A major consideration is undergo a natural phenomenon called regreening, "Mrs. Ka-ren Walker, foods and nutrition proportion, the specialist ex-plained.

-"The average living roomor living-dining area--is 12 feet wide and less than 24 feet long, and appears long and narrow unless furnished and de-
+called regreening," Mrs. Ka-ren Walker, foods and nutrition specialist with the Texas Agri-The average living roomor living-dining area--is 12 Texas A&M University System, feet wide and less than 24 feet long, and appears long and narrow unless furnished and decorated properly.

-"Consider traffic patternsand how rearranging may affect the flow.
+"Consider traffic patterns-and how rearranging may affect the flow.

 "Before redecorating, examine existing furnishings.
-De-cide which need replacing or renovating, " she said.
+Decide which need replacing or renovating," she said.

-"Since furniture and fabrics receive maximum use from compact living, select high-performance characteristics such as durability.
+"Since furniture and fabrics receive maximum use from compact living, select highperformance characteristics such as durability.

-"Durable synthetic fabrics such as 100 percent nylon, olefin or polyester provide easy-"A calorie-saving nutrition to-clean, soil-resistant fabrics --ideal for re-upholstering." dult's daily requirement of vi-
+"Durable synthetic fabrics such as 100 percent nylon, olefin or polyester provide easyto-clean, soil-resistant fabrics --ideal for re-upholstering."